slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Good taste is easy.
 What’s challenging is to be close to vulgarity."
 -- Adam Caruso [1962]*

+> *"Good taste is recognizing when a woman’s tits are too big."
+-- x@alpharivelino*

 ### On design

 > *"Ten principles for good design: good design is innovative; makes a product useful; is aesthetic; makes a product understandable; is unobtrusive; is honest; is long-lasting; is thorough, down to teh last detail; is environmental friendly; is as little design as possible."